ion1/quadratic-irrational/README.md

 a + 1/(b + 1/(c + 1/(d + 1/(e + …))))
 ```

-alternatively expressed using the notation
+or alternatively expressed using the notation

 ```
 [a; b, c, d, e, …]